ANTOINE1128/Budget-app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Recipe app <a name="about-project"></a>
+# 📖 budget app <a name="about-project"></a>

-**Recipe app** The Recipe app keeps track of all your recipes, ingredients, and inventory.
+**Budget App** The Recipe app keeps track of all your recipes, ingredients, and inventory.
 It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
 ## 🛠 Built With <a name="built-with"></a>

   <ul>